 This Sorare review (updated ahead of the 2023/24 season in Europe) will give you the lowdown on the popular fantasy football game.
-We’ll try to highlight both the positive and negative things about it to give you an idea of what it’s like to be a Sorare manager.
-We also have a Sorare sign up offer (detailed below) which will help you get started with some free cards.
+We’ll try to highlight both the positive and negative things about it to give you an idea of what it’s like to be a manager.
+We also have a Sorare sign up offer (detailed below) which will help you get started with a Sorare discount for new users.

 Note, this review relates to Sorare football.
 Both baseball and basketball were added to the platform in 2022 with more sports potentially on the way soon.
 Read this Sorare NBA review if you want to know more about the latter.

 What is Sorare?

 Sorare is a global fantasy football platform.
 Its gameplay is based on real on-pitch events in football competitions across the world including the biggest leagues and tournaments in Europe, Asia, North America and South America.

 Managers need to collect cards (footballers) in order to enter fantasy tournaments and compete for prizes.
 While all fantasy tournaments are free to enter, there are essentially two versions of the game.

 One involves free “common cards” which have no monetary value.
 This is the best way to get a taster of the game and if you have no interest in spending money on Sorare, you can just play the common tournaments each week and compete for pride against your mates and other managers.
 There is no limit on how long you can play them for.

 The other version involves digital cards that can be bought, sold, exchanged and won by playing fantasy tournaments.
 These cards come in four scarcity levels – limited cards (the cheapest with up to 1000 issued per player per season), rare (100), super rare (10) and unique (only one per player per season).
 Each scarcity level has its own tournaments with limited tournaments the easiest and most affordable option for beginners to get stuck into.

 Sorare Sign Up Offer 2023/24: Click here to start with a 50% discount on new Pro Cards*